matt-regier/matt-regier/LinkedInExperience.md

 In a high-volume, low-margin arena, BGI provides transportation logistics boxed-product software solutions.

-Responsibilities include enhancement and improvement of BGI's Delphi/Object Pascal based applications:
+Responsibilities include:
-* Daily code contribution
+* Enhancement and improvement of BGI's Delphi/Object Pascal based applications
 * Manage the distribution process and packaging of the software
 * Quality Assurance
 * All levels of customer support